Henry Adams: Death and burial

-In the first volume of her autobiography, Eleanor Roosevelt offers this vignette of Adams in old age: "Occasionally we received one of the much-coveted invitations to lunch or dine at his house...
-My first picture of this supposedly stern, rather biting Mr. Adams is of an old gentleman in a victoria outside of our house on N Street.
+In the first volume of her autobiography, Eleanor Roosevelt offers a vignette of Adams in old age: "My first picture of this supposedly stern, rather biting Mr. Adams is of an old gentleman in a victoria outside of our house on N Street.
 [His secretary] Aileen Tone and I were having tea inside, but Mr. Adams never paid calls.
-He did, however, request that the children of the house come out and join him in the victoria; ... and they brought their Scottie dog and sat and chatted and played all over the vehicle.
+He did, however, request that the children of the house come out and join him in the victoria ... and they brought their Scottie dog and sat and chatted and played all over the vehicle.
 No one was ever able thereafter to persuade me that Mr. Adams was quite the cynic he was supposed to be.
-One day after lunch with him, my husband [the future President] mentioned something which at the time was causing him deep concern in the Government, and Mr. Adams looked at him rather fiercely and said: 'Young man, I have lived in this house many years and seen the occupants of that White House across the square come and go, and nothing that you minor officials or the occupant of that house can do will affect the history of the world for long!' ...
-Henry Adams loved to shock his hearers, and I think he knew that those who were worth their salt would understand him and pick out of the knowledge which flowed from his lips the things which might be useful, and discard the cynicism as an old man's defense against his own urge to be [still] an active factor in the work of the world."
+One day after lunch with him, my husband mentioned something which at the time was causing him deep concern in the Government, and Mr. Adams looked at him rather fiercely and said, 'Young man, I have lived in this house many years and seen the occupants of that White House across the square come and go, and nothing that you minor officials or the occupant of that house can do will affect the history of the world for long!'"

-On March 27, 1918, Adams died in Washington, D.C., at age 80.
-He was interred beside his wife in Rock Creek Cemetery, Washington, D.C.
+On March 27, 1918, Adams died in Washington, D.C.
+He was interred beside his wife in Rock Creek Cemetery.

-Views
+Works and influence

+Henry Adams writing at his desk in 1607 H Street in Washington, D.C., 1883, photographed by his wife Clover.

+During the late 1860s and early 1870s, Adams edited the North American Review with his brother Charles Jr. During their tenure, the Review published articles exposing corrupt practices in finance, railroads, and government.
+The brothers collected several of their most important essays in a book titled, Chapters of Erie (1871).

+In 1884, Adams was elected a member of the American Antiquarian Society.
+In 1894, Adams was elected president of the American Historical Association.
+His address, entitled "The Tendency of History", was delivered in absentia.
+The essay predicted the development of a scientific approach to history, but was somewhat ambiguous as to what this achievement might mean.